 The larynx contains two membranes - vocal cords - which vibrate as air passes between them.
 When someone develops laryngitis, these membranes become inflamed, and because they can no longer vibrate properly it causes hoarseness or loss of voice.

-As well as loss of voice and hoarseness, laryngitis can also cause a sore throat, mild fever and headache.
+As well as loss of voice and hoarseness, laryngitis can also be associated with a sore throat, mild fever and headache.

 Are there different types of laryngitis?

 - Acute laryngitis - where symptoms do not last longer than three weeks.

 - Chronic laryngitis - where symptoms persist for longer than three weeks.

 Acute laryngitis is most commonly caused by a viral infection, such as a cold or flu.

 Another type of acute laryngitis is mechanical laryngitis.
 This can be caused by:

 - Overusing or misusing your voice